DecodedCo/twitter-map/README.md

 ## addMarker

 The addMarker adds a marker to a Google Map on your page.
+These functions need to be added within the `pageControlsInit()`.
 To use this function, supply a latitude, longitude and some text.
 If you want sentiment analysis to be performed on the text then add a sentiment value.
 It should look something like this:

 ```
 controller.addMarker(latitude,longitude,text,sentiment)